-Could you put in six hours a week for four months?
+Could you put in five hours a week for four months?
 If I we have a few volunteers in addition to the hours I put in–we can build something unlike anywhere else on the web for Oregon fans.
 Volunteers will be recognized on the pages their work will appear; I do this to say thanks, but also to encourage others to join us.
 (We have a ton to do)

 What is in it for me?
 Well–not much other than paying the bills of the site and the satisfaction of helping the writers and analysts have their work read by thousands of fans over the years.
 I gave up trying to monetize the site, and now just want to help readers and fans like before.